osinenkop/regelum-control/README.md

 # About

-`regelum` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning controllers.
+`regelum` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning pipelines.
 It is made for researchers and engineers in reinforcement learning and control theory.
 A detailed documentation is available [here](https://aidynamicaction.github.io/rcognita/).

 ## Example run with a mobile robot simulation